 All DMS students must participate in the weekly video conferencing session (Zoom) for each DMS course to receive academic credit for the course.
 In the event a student is unable to attend a video conferencing session, they must contact the course instructor at least 24-hours before the scheduled meeting date and time.
 An excess of one absence during the course will result in final grade deduction.
-To receive credit for attendance, the student must have video and audio components on for the duration of the video conferencing session.
-The student must notify the course instructor if at any time during the session, the student must leave the session or turn off their video component.
+Credit for synchronous (Zoom) attendance is dependent on verification of both live video and audio components, as well as observed engagement.
+If the student foresee connectivity issue (limited broadband, travel, etc.) they must inform the course instructor in advance of the meeting.
 The video conferencing session is a virtual classroom, all students should dress appropriately, and their location should be professional.